The New Nurse Survival Guide

 - Mental Health

 The New Nurse Survival Guide is a wealth of knowledge that I know you will carry with you for the first few years of your nursing career.
-I do recommend it for the first 1-3+ years of Registered Nursing.
+I do recommend it for the first 1-3+ years of Registered Nursing and New ICU Nurses.

 Invest in your career today and be a confident impressive nurse!